Microsoft Teams and SharePoint Integration

 Files stored in a particular Teams channel are stored in the associated document library.

 The name and file path of the folder is based on the name of the channel.
-Whilst you can change the name of the channel as often as you like, the underlying file path remains the same.
+While you can change the name of the channel as often as you like, the underlying file path remains the same.

+Depending on your goals and requirements, a private team may offer a better alternative.
 In terms of permissions, Teams uses the principle of security trimming found throughout Microsoft 365 products.

 Users can view and search for content they have access to.
 When a user is added to or removed from a Team, they gain or lose access to the underlying SharePoint site, including documents.